Indiva

-Indiva is a publicly-traded company based in London, Ontario.
-The company operates in the Canadian cannabis industry, producing and supplying cannabis and cannabis products for both the legal recreational and medical markets.
+Indiva was a publicly traded company based in London, Ontario.
+They got delisted in June 2024.
+The company used to operate in the Canadian cannabis industry, producing and supplying cannabis and cannabis products for both the legal recreational and medical markets.
 Indiva was founded in 2015 by Koby Smutylo, Max Marion, and Niel Marotta.

 Products

-Indiva currently produces and supplies THC & CBD dried cannabis flower, pre-rolls, capsules and edibles.
+Indiva used to produce and supply THC & CBD dried cannabis flower, pre-rolls, capsules and edibles.

 Partnerships

 In April 2018, Indiva entered a licensed joint-venture with Deepcell and Ruby Edibles to produce cannabis-infused salt and sugar.
 Indiva also has relationships with Bhang chocolates and Wana gummies.
 In January 2019, Indiva completed an equity investment of 9.9% in Cannabis Retailer RetailGo (RGI).